CocktailJS/cocktail/README.md

 As it was mentioned before, annotations are meta-data, which means that they are not part of _MyClass_ or its prototype.

 ## Defining a Class / Module
-Using cocktail to define a class is easy an elegant.
+Using cocktail to define a class is easy and elegant.

 ```js
 var cocktail = require('cocktail');